Santino Marella

 Anthony Carelli (born March 14, 1974) is a Canadian professional wrestler, better known by the ring name Santino Marella.
 He is signed to Total Nonstop Action Wrestling (TNA), where he works as the on-screen director of authority.
-He also appears in partner promotion WWE, on its NXT brand.
+He also previous appears in partner promotion WWE, on its NXT brand.
 He is the founder of and instructor at Battle Arts Academy, a martial arts and professional wrestling training facility in Mississauga, Ontario, and the official ambassador of Judo Canada.
+In addition to being signed to TNA, Carelli also works with various professional wrestling promotions in the independent circuit including Joe Cazana Promotions, Great Lakes Championship Wrestling (GLCW), and Maple Leaf Pro Wrestling (MLP).

 He is best known for his 11-year tenure with WWE.
 Carelli made his WWE debut during a live episode of Raw from Milan, Italy.
 Under the character of Santino Marella, a fan selected from the audience, he defeated the Intercontinental Champion Umaga, winning the title in his debut match.
 During the following years, he would win the Intercontinental title one more time, the United States Championship once and the WWE Tag Team Championship once.
 He was also involved in a storyline where he worked as Santina Marella, Santino's twin sister.
 Carelli was released from WWE in 2016.
 After his WWE departure, he opened Battle Arts Academy and worked for Impact Wrestling under his real name.
 In 2017, he made sporadic matches on the independent circuit, as well as occasional appearances in WWE.
 In 2023, Carelli made his return to Impact, now under the TNA banner and performing under the Santino Marella name and gimmick.
 In 2025, with WWE and TNA having a partnership between the two promotions, Carelli returned to WWE on its NXT brand.

-Carelli is known for his humorous gimmick as Santino Marella, an Italian stereotype, often being involved in comedic segments, having several on-screen relationships with fellow wrestlers, as well as being crowned "Miss WrestleMania" at WrestleMania XXV disguised as "Santina Marella."
+Carelli is known for his humorous gimmick as Santino Marella, an Italian stereotype, often being involved in comedic segments, having several on-screen relationships with fellow wrestlers, as well as being crowned "Miss WrestleMania" at WrestleMania XXV disguised as "Santina Marella".
 The Santino Marella character was awarded Best Gimmick in 2007 and 2008 by the Wrestling Observer Newsletter.